ymusell/Plymouth2020/src/display/README.md

 # Display part

-This part is for the display of the algorithm on Rviz.
+This part is to display the algorithm on Rviz.
 The programs present are :

 #### `rviz_displayer.py`